-This articles explains what a Gene Set Enrichment Analysis (GSEA) is, how it works and how it can be performed with OmicsBox.
+This article explains what a Gene Set Enrichment Analysis (GSEA) is, how it works and how to use it with OmicsBox.

 What is an enrichment analysis?

-An enrichment analysis is a bioinformatics method which identifies enriched or over-represented gene sets among a list of ranked genes.
-Gene sets are groups of genes that are functionally related according to current knowledge.
-Commonly used sets of genes are those sharing biological functions like gene ontology terms, pathways or a common relation like a disease, chromosomal location or regulation.
+The goal of gene sets methods is to identify enriched or over-represented gene sets among a list of genes.
+These gene sets are groups of functionally related genes, according to current knowledge.
+Commonly used sets of genes represent biological functions like gene ontology terms and pathways.
+However, they also can indicate a common relation like a disease, chromosomal location, or expression regulation.

 How works a Gene Set Enrichment Analysis (GSEA)?

-GSEA is a computational method to determine whether an a priori defined set of genes shows a statistically significant difference between biological samples.
-This method is used to identify classes of genes or proteins that are over-represented in a large set of genes or proteins; these classes may have an association with biological functions or disease phenotypes.
-The method uses statistical approaches to identify significantly enriched or depleted classes or functions.
+GSEA is a computational method to determine whether a priori-defined set of genes shows a statistically significant difference between biological samples.
+This method allows identifying groups of genes over-represented in a more extensive list of ranked genes.
+These sets may be associated with biological functions or disease phenotypes.
+For this reason, the procedure uses statistical approaches to identify significantly enriched or depleted classes or functions.

 The standard GSEA method involves three steps in the analytical process:

-- Calculate the enrichment score (ES): represents the amount to which the genes in the set are over-represented at either the top or bottom of the list.
+Calculation of the enrichment score (ES): This metric represents the degree to which a gene set is over-represented at either the top or bottom of a ranked list of genes.

-- Estimate the statistical significance of the ES: this calculation is done by a phenotypic-based permutation test in order to produce a null distribution for the ES.
+Estimation of the statistical significance of the ES: Calculated by performing a phenotypic-based permutation test to produce a null distribution for the ES.

 A gene set enrichment analysis uses specific statistics and requires the corresponding implementations to run the analysis.